 Most people learn things for themselves.
 As a teacher, my job is to help students to learn the material.
-In order to help you learn in depth, I plan to use a significant amount of class time for detailed discussion of concepts, and problem-solving.
+In order to help you learn in depth, I will use class time to introduce the material/concepts and work examples using these concepts to solve problems.
+It is your responsibility to learn the material and much of this learning will come outside of class time, e.g. by working homework problems, studying for quizzes/exams and discussing concepts or problems with fellow students and myself.
 Students are expected to read and understand the textbook in addition to attending class.
 I will occasionally set quizzes to ensure that students come to class prepared.